sonicavionics/sonicavionics.com/docs/join/hardware_challenge.md

 ## Design a Module

 Design a status module for the 4-inch avionics system in KiCad using the [challenge template](https://github.com/sonicavionics/4in-challengetemplate).
+Feel free to look at/copy various things from the [sensors module](https://github.com/sonicavionics/4in-sensors/tree/main).
 Chips in the template are locked in the PCB editor you can move them around as long a the USB and CAN differential pairing/impdedance matching is adhered to.

 The module should include a mountable SD card reader to log all CAN messages.